chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---
 ------
 At The Fox Alliance Wealth Advisors, I developed an internal Power BI dashboard that visualized firm AUM and production metrics, utilizing a database of over 224K entries.

 The dashboard is updated every month and a live connection to the data ensures that the dashboard displays the most up-to-date AUM and production information available for every advisor in the firm.
+This was my first time using Power BI for a project.

 Dashboard images: